integrasjonsprosjekt/memora/CONTRIBUTING.md

 All code has to pass linting and formatting checks to be merged into the default branch.

+### Git hooks

+We use [husky](https://github.com/typicode/husky) to manage our Git hooks.
+This ensures the proper linting, formatting, and convention checks are run before pushing code to a remote.

+If you're using the Nix flake, husky is automatically initialized for you.\
+Otherwise, you will have to run `npx husky` once to properly set up husky locally.

 ## Naming conventions

 ### Commits